[Analysis] Macron on Western boots in Ukraine: What he really meant

 "This is no way to promote European unity," she said.

-French far-right and far-left politicians also jumped at the opportunity to whip up public fear, saying Macron risked "the lives of our children" and was guilty of "madness ... belligerent verbal escalation".
+French far-right and far-left politicians also jumped at the opportunity to whip up public fear, saying Macron had risked "the lives of our children" and was guilty of "madness ... belligerent verbal escalation".

-And Edward Lucas, a British writer on Europe, said: "Macron has a record of unpredictability.
+And Edward Lucas, a British writer on European affairs, said: "Macron has a record of unpredictability.
 He likes thinking out loud".

 "This would be a charming eccentricity if he was a university professor, but it's unsettling if he's commander-in-chief of one of the world's nuclear-armed powers," Lucas said.